aiven/aiven-docs/docs/products/clickhouse/howto/load-dataset.md

 ## Set up the service and database

-If you don\'t yet have an Aiven for ClickHouse service, follow the steps in our
+If you don't yet have an Aiven for ClickHouse service, follow the steps in our
 [getting started guide](/docs/products/clickhouse/get-started) to create one.